cepdnaclk/e18-4yp-Automated-PAR-Index-Calculation-on-Orthodontic-Treatment-Using-Software-and-Machine-Learning/docs/README.md

 # Please update this with your repository name and title
 repository-name: e18-4yp-Gamification-of-Orthodontic-Treatment-Success-with-Pre-and-Post-Dental-Models
-title: Gamification of Orthodontic Treatment Success with Pre and Post Dental Models
+title: Gamification of Orthodontic Treatment Success with Pre and Post-Dental Models
 ---

 # Project Title